 If you think the PS4 is the best gaming console, check this out.
 The PlayStation 4 is the latest and greatest in gaming consoles and admittedly, also takes a very significant leap forward from its immediate predecessor, but from the perspective of a PC gamer, they’re just a bit more than mediocre.
 That’s not to say that these things aren’t going to allow you to have a superb gaming experience for under $600, they will.
+If you also like to game outside of the console, take a look at our airhockey without the table review.
 Especially when you take into account that Game Designers will be coding their games to work specifically within the architecture provided to them.
 In the end however, the PS4 is a little more than PC with customized hardware, much like a Mac.
 If you know you love the PS4, you’ll also want to read our Sony PlayStation 3D display review.
 Of course, there is more to it than just that, but I got to wondering, just how close I could come to building a PS4 with desktop parts.
 After doing the research, I found that while not as easy as I had initially thought, it’s still quite possible to build comparable within a budget of $700.00.
 If you prefer handheld gaming, take a look at our iPhone 4s vs Playstation Vita review too.